 At EclipseSource, we support various customers with writing custom VS Code extensions, creating extensions for Eclipse Theia, and with developing full, white-labeled products.
 As we typically also provide advice beforehand, which technology to choose for a specific project, we want to share some generic guidelines on this question in this article.
 As often is the case, when it comes to technology decisions, a good decision requires a detailed look at the requirements of your project as well as a proper evaluation of the available choices compared to your goals.
 Let’s start with a very brief introduction of the two contestants and their similarities, which you might want to skip, if you already know them well.

 VS Code is an IDE or “source code editor”, initiated and mainly driven by Microsoft.
 According to some recent surveys, it might be the most popular code editor at the moment.
 The VS Code project source code is available under the MIT license, the downloadable VS Code product is published under a Microsoft product license (see here for more details).
 The project was announced by Microsoft in 2015.
-Quite recently, Visual Studio Online has been launched based on Azure, which includes an online IDE based on VS Code
+Quite recently, Github Codespaces has been launched, which is based on Azure and includes an online IDE based on VS Code.

 Eclipse Theia is a framework for building web-based IDEs and Tools.
 The project was incepted in 2017 (more details here) and has been an Eclipse open source project since 2018.
 Theia reuses quite a few technologies and concepts from VS Code, but it supported online deployment as well as a desktop deployment via electron right from its beginning.